m3t4f1v3/ebbvn/script.md

 Finger: out of EVERYTHING you could've gotten into why did it HAVE to be misquoting Elizabethan Era writers with rhythm game osts blasting
 Esli: what is man but a miserable pile of secrets
 Finger: dawg that ain't even a book
-Esli: “The Almighty Judge of good deeds and bad, the Lord God, Head of the Heavens and High King of the World, was unknown to them.
+Esli: "The Almighty Judge of good deeds and bad, the Lord God, Head of the Heavens and High King of the World, was unknown to them.
 Oh, cursed is he who in time of trouble had to thrust his soul into the fire's embrace, forfeiting help; he has nowhere to turn.
-But blessed is he who after death can approach the Lord and find friendship in the Father's embrace.”
+But blessed is he who after death can approach the Lord and find friendship in the Father's embrace."

 goto gods-world